Polidea/state-machine-android/README.md

 # State Machine for Android

-Lightweight state machine implementation that is used in Polidea.
+A lightweight state machine implementation for Android.

 ## Download